adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>

+Hosted metadata consists of a document containing a JSON object as described above.
-If this metadata is provided as described above, it is the canonical source of information about the identifier it describes.
+If this hosted metadata is provided, it is the canonical source of information about the identifier it describes.
 We recommend that
 Activity Providers look for and use established, widely adopted identifiers for all types of IRI identifiers other than Activity id.